yubofredwang/yubofredwang.github.io/_posts/2025-05-12-Speculative-Decoding-EAGLE-Sglang.md

 - AutoRegression Head: This layer consists of one decoder layer and a fully connected layer.
 The layer is of dimension (bs, seq_len, 2*hidden_size).
 It takes the concatenated token embedding and hidden states as input and generates a hidden states "f" of dimension (bs, seq_len, hidden_size).
 - LM Head: This layer takes the hidden states "f" and generates the final output probability distribution.

+> In Sglang, the model implementation always generates hidden states instead of a token directly.
+The hidden states will be passed into logits_processor and sampler to generate a token.
+{: .prompt-tip }

 ```python
 # Code modified for illustration purpose